 Why is this project important?

-This information is extremely valuable for identifying where new bicycle and pedestrian facilities should be constructed, evaluating the effectiveness of such facilities, and applying for grant funding to maintain existing facilities and build new connections.
+This information is extremely valuable for identifying and prioritizing where new bicycle and pedestrian facilities should be constructed, evaluating the effectiveness of such facilities, and applying for grant funding to maintain existing facilities and build new connections.

 Join Us in 2016!

-In 2015 we counted on Tuesday, September 15, Wednesday, September 16 and on Saturday, September 19 at 27 locations.
-Volunteers are rewarded for their time with a choice of a free bike rental at Gray’s Lake Park for each time they volunteer or receiving a free 2016 Des Moines Mayor's Annual Ride registration for volunteering for more than one spot.
+Volunteers are rewarded for their time with a choice of a free bike rental at Gray’s Lake Park for each time they volunteer or receiving a free 2017 Des Moines Mayor's Annual Ride registration for volunteering for more than one spot.
 Most locations will work best with two volunteers (one counting and one distributing survey cards), so we encourage you to sign up with family or a friend for even more fun!

 For more project-specific information, please contact Jenny Richmond, Park Planner at (515) 248-6360 or email@example.com.
 For volunteering related questions, please contact Callie Le’au Courtright at (515) 248-6380 or firstname.lastname@example.org.